kubernetes/community/elections/steering/2022/templates/election-templates.md

 Steering Committee Charter - https://git.k8s.io/steering/charter.md
 Election Process - https://git.k8s.io/steering/elections.md

-On behalf of the election officers,
+On behalf of the election officials,
 Name (github), Name (github), etc

 If you have questions, please feel free to ask on the list; otherwise, you can reach the Election Officials at election@k8s.io or #sig-contribex-elections on kubernetes slack